 Hopi Prophecy and the End of the Fourth World - Part 1

-These prophecies began to be made public shortly before the mid-20 th century.
+These prophecies began to be made public shortly before the mid-20th century.
 The Hopi are an aggregation of clans that came together at the “center-point” ( Tuuwanasavi) in northern Arizona during the course of their migrations.
 Because they are not a monolithic tribe, the sources of their prophecies are fragmentary and multifarious.
 Part of the lack of narrative clarity also has to do with the secretive nature of the Hopi.

 Snake Kiva in the village of Oraibi, the oldest continuously inhabited community on the North American continent, established about 1100 AD.
+(Library of Congress)

 Like the Maya, among whom the Hopi once lived and with whom they later traded, the Hopi conceptualize the cycles of time as world-ages.
 The Hopi believe that we have suffered three previous world cataclysms.
 The First World was destroyed by fire—a comet, asteroid strike, or a number of volcanic eruptions.
 The Second World was destroyed by ice—a great Ice Age.
 As recorded by many cultures around the globe, a tremendous deluge destroyed the Third World.

 Unlike the Maya, the Hopi are rarely specific about the dates for the shifting of these ages.
 It has been said that the Maya were masters of time, whereas the Hopi are masters of space.
 The verb tenses here are deliberate, given that the Maya no longer follow the Long Count calendar of 394-year cycles.
 Instead they now use the Tzolk’in calender of 260 days—an amazingly complex system, nonetheless.